opensearch-project/data-prepper/data-prepper-plugins/s3-source/README.md

     * `range` (Optional) : Provide the duration to scan objects from the current bucket.
 This parameter defines a time range together with either start_time or end_time.

 > Note: If a time range is not specified, all objects will be included by default.
 To set a time range, specify any two and only two configurations from start_time, end_time and range.
 The time range configured on a specific bucket will override the time range specified on the top level

+### <a name="scheduling_configuration">Scheduling Configuration</a>

+Schedule frequency and amount of times an object should be processed when using S3 Scan.
+For example, a `rate` of `PT1H` and a `job_count` of 3 would result in each object getting processed 3 times, starting after source is ready and then every hour after the first time the object is processed.

+* `rate` (Optional) : A String that indicates the rate to process an index based on the `job_count`.
+  Supports ISO_8601 notation Strings ("PT20.345S", "PT15M", etc.) as well as simple notation Strings for seconds ("60s") and milliseconds ("1500ms").
+  Defaults to 8 hours, and is only applicable when `job_count` is greater than 1.
+* `job_count` (Optional) : An Integer that specifies how many times each index should be processed.
+Defaults to 1.

 ### <a name="aws_configuration">AWS Configuration</a>